Factory function for file validators

 A more encapsulated way to instantiate file validators.

-Let's then create this structure in src -> files.
+Let's then continue this structure in src -> files.
 There, first we'll create the file util -> file-validation.util, where we'll define a type for the allowed file types.

 Here, we use jpeg instead of jpg because the comparison is made with the Media Type, which is the extension's complete name.
 Due to this, the short form would not work.